rancheng/ranchenghistoryblogs/_posts/2018-7-19-Bundle-Adjustment-DSO.md

 $$

 In the upcoming post, I'll explain how to solve this $$H$$ matrix using it's sparse property, namely shur complete.

+Special thanks to Dr. Gao Xiang, who's offering a very exhaustive explanation on Visual SLAM.